1. Early Life

 Science and culture

-By the time of her death, Darwin’s theory of evolution had been published; antiseptics and anaesthetics were used in medicine; there were telephones, cars and aircraft; the London underground and sewage system were built; Dickens, Eliot, Tennyson, Bernard Shaw and Wilde had produced great literatures; and the football league had been established.
+By the time of her death, Darwin’s theory of evolution had been published; antiseptics and anaesthetics were used in medicine; there were telephones, cars and aircraft; the London underground and sewage system were built; Dickens, Eliot, Tennyson, Bernard Shaw and Wilde had produced great literature; and the football league had been established.

 As importantly, Victoria’s reign coincided with the growth of empire.
 Unimpeded by the French, roundly beaten in the 1815 Battle of Waterloo, Britain claimed New Zealand and Canada as dominions, control of the Suez Canal and direct control of India.
 There was, by the turn of the twentieth century, truth in the expression that Britain established an empire on which the sun never set.